cmu-crafting-software/recitations-22/recitation-8/README.md

 _22/03/25_

-## Review code

-Let's review Nimo's most recent change to the wordle example from recitation 4.

 ## Open issues

 * In `word.json`, pick your least favorite word, and open an issue to ask for its removal.